The idea for SpaceManager, a real estate software program, came to Nathan Leblang the way a lot of good ideas do -- by accident.

 "I started thinking there might be a way to put in floor plans, a map of the city to see where the building is in reference to the airport, schools, whatever, and maybe link it all up to a central real estate database," Mr. Leblang recalled.
 "That led to the idea to create a program that didn't exist before."

 There was just one problem.
 Mr. Leblang, an architect by training, didn't know anything about computer programming.

 So he decided to learn.
 Fast.
 He checked out books on computer programming from the local library, bought books from the local bookstore -- and devoured them in the evenings.
 When he finished one batch, he got more.
-By the end of the summer of 1990, he had mastered the basics of programming.
-He began writing programs on the weekends, learning by trial and error.
+By the end of the summer of 1990, Mr. Leblang had mastered the basics of programming.
+He began writing his own programs on the weekends, learning by trial and error.

 That's when the entrepreneurial bug began to bite.